 - Relieve symptoms for soft-voice disorders

-- Stronger core which can lead to better gait
+- Stronger core which can lead to a better gait

 - Improved balance and agility